 Business is always changing!
-Once an automation path is set up and you learn more about your contacts and customers habits, making edits and deactivating outdated paths gives you full control over their experience.
-You can continue to modify these prebuilt templates as many times as needed the more your business grows, and stop them from sending when it's time for a new path.
+Once an automation path is set up and you learn more about your contacts' and customers' habits, making edits and deactivating outdated paths gives you full control over their experience.
+You can continue to modify these prebuilt templates as many times as needed, and stop them from sending when it's time for a new path.

 ![]() | Upgrade your plan: The number of steps in your path and timing options depend on the type of plan you have.
 Upgrading your email plan and adding SMS marketing gives you full access to all the features in an automation path.
 For more information, please see the Plans and Pricing page in your account. |